natalie-ayers/scientific-computing-counterterrorism-modeling/README.md

 * Discontent: high, mid, low
   * This is the initial level of discontent of the citizens.
 It determines at what level of satisfaction they transition between combatants, sympathetic, neutral, and anti-violence
 * Starting population
-  * This is the starting population of Palestinians for the model, which also determines the grid size selected for the model.
+  * This is the starting population of agents for the model, which also determines the grid size selected for the model.

 ## Interactive Visualization